Sándor Kőrösi Csoma: In Calcutta and Darjeeling

 In 1831 Csoma joined the Royal Asiatic Society of Bengal in Calcutta.
 In 1833 he was unanimously elected as an honorary member of the Asiatic Society.
 In 1834 he was made an honorary member of the Royal Asiatic Society.
 From 1837 to 1841, he worked as Librarian of the Asiatic Society.
 In 1842 he planned to travel to Lhasa, but contracted malaria while traveling in the Terai and died in Darjeeling.
+He was buried in Darjeeling Old Cemetery.

 Personal life

 Csoma lived as an ascetic.
 He often slept on bare earth and ate a diet of bread, curd cheese, fruit and salad or boiled rice and tea.
-He rarely ate meat and never alcohol.
+He rarely ate meat and never consumed alcohol.
 Csoma was known to abstain from drinking water for days.
 He could "live in the most trying circumstances in the most difficult of climate and terrain".
 He never sought financial assistance for his work.